hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ###### *`TssPrivateShare`*

 Represents a share owned by the executor of the scheme.
 Contains a secret value used for signing.
-It is also an ECPrivateKey.
+It is also an PairingsPrivateKey.

 ###### *`TssPublicShare`*

 Represents a share in the system.
 It contains public information that can be used to validate each signature.
-It is also an ECPublicKey.
+It is also an PairingsPublicKey.

 ###### *`TssShareSignature`*